 With all these blessings, I wish I would have encouraged more of my friends to join me.

 SO WHAT DO I RECOMMEND?

-Most of what I got worked about doesn’t matter now.
+Most of what I got worked up about doesn’t matter now.
 Focus on your relationships with your spouse and kids.

 - Never make a long-term decision based on a short-term event or problem.
 Watch what you say and how you react.
-Your children will remember that reaction long term, but they won’t remember why you acted that way.
+Your children will remember that reaction long-term, but they won’t remember why you acted that way.

 - Sit down and read good books out loud – a book that’s too hard for your kids to read but that they can understand.